Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### RECENT HIGHLIGHTS

+  * [Jun 2023] I felt humbled to receive the Yao Class departmental summa cum laude for my undergraduate achievements.

+  * [Feb 2023] I accepted the offer from Princeton University and will be an incoming Ph.D. student at Princeton University starting in Fall 2023.
+Princeton is always my dream school and I'm really looking forward to the adventure in the next 5 years!

   * [Jan 2023] I‘m fortunate to be selected as a participant in this year's TV program <Super Brain: Season 10> on Jiangsu channel (broadcast at 21:10 every Friday, Beijing time).
 Stay tuned for my performance!

   * [Nov 2022] After serving as the vice president for a year, I was honored to receive the equally most votes in the election and become the co-president of our department's Students' Congress!